fschmid56/EfficientAT/README.md

 The next milestones are:
 * Add the fine-tuning pipeline used in the [DyMN](https://arxiv.org/pdf/2310.15648.pdf) paper submitted to TASLP
 * Wrap this repository in an installable python package
-* Use pytorch lightening to enable distributed training
+* Use pytorch lightening to enable distributed training and training with fp16

 The final repository should have similar capabilities as the [PANNs codebase](https://github.com/qiuqiangkong/audioset_tagging_cnn) with two main advantages: